rabbitmq/rabbitmq-website/docs/ssl.md

  DROWN (CVE-2016-0800, CVE-2016-0703)      not vulnerable on this host and port (OK)
                                            make sure you don't use this certificate elsewhere with SSLv2 enabled services https://censys.io/ipv4?q=96338084641B5B29FF4E60C570AF5081175D9BDD89EB28FFA3CECE96A995CC8E could help you to find out
- LOGJAM (CVE-2015-4000), experimental      not vulnerable (OK): no DH EXPORT ciphers, no DH key detected with &lt;= TLS 1.2 BEAST (CVE-2011-3389)                     not vulnerable (OK), no SSL3 or TLS1 LUCKY13 (CVE-2013-0169), experimental     not vulnerable (OK) Winshock (CVE-2014-6321), experimental    not vulnerable (OK)
+ LOGJAM (CVE-2015-4000), experimental      not vulnerable (OK): no DH EXPORT ciphers, no DH key detected with <= TLS 1.2 BEAST (CVE-2011-3389)                     not vulnerable (OK), no SSL3 or TLS1 LUCKY13 (CVE-2013-0169), experimental     not vulnerable (OK) Winshock (CVE-2014-6321), experimental    not vulnerable (OK)